Suffering from chronic pain?

 Legal Disclaimer: The information provided on EnergyKinesiologist.Com is intended for your general knowledge only and is not a substitute for professional medical advice or treatment for specific medical conditions.You should not use this information to diagnose or treat a health problem or disease without consulting with a qualified healthcare provider.
 Please consult your healthcare provider with any questions or concerns you may have regarding your condition.

-By: Michel Bourgeois, Licensed Massage Therapist & Energy Kinesiology practionner in Mesa, AZ
+By: Michel Bourgeois, Licensed Massage Therapist & Energy Kinesiology practionner in Mesa and Apache Junction, AZ